Existence and Cardinality of $k$-Normal Elements in Finite Fields: Introduction

 Normal elements are a topic of major significance and interest because they offer an avenue for efficient arithmetic in a finite field $\fq$: for instance, raising an element to the power $q$ is simply a cyclic shift in normal base representation.
 Normal bases and related concepts such as optimal normal bases and self-dual normal bases find several applications, both theoretical and practical.
 We refer the interested reader to \cite{ash1989low}, \cite{gao1993normal}, and \cite{blake1993applications} for more on this topic.

 In \cite{huczynska2013existence}, Huczynska et al. introduced the concept of $k$-normal elements as a natural generalization of normal elements.
 One of the many equivalent ways to define a $k$-normal element $\alpha \in \fqm$ is as an element whose conjugates $\{\a, \a^q, \a^{q^2}, \ldots \a^{q^{m-1}}\}$ span a vector space of dimension $m-k$ over $\fq$.
 It is then of natural interest to examine the existence and the number of $k$-normal elements.
 These problems have been shown to be closely tied to the factorization of the polynomial $x^m-1$ \cite{huczynska2013existence}.
-There are numerous known results on bounds on the number of ($0$-)normal elements, several of which build on the lower bounds proved in \cite{frandsen2000density} using properties of the function $\Phi_q$ (see also the improvements on these results in \cite{gao1997density}).
-For arbitrary $k$, $0< k < m-1$, neither a general rule for the existence of $k$-normal elements nor a general formula for their number, when they exist, is known.
+In this paper, we denote by $n_k$ the number of $k$-normal elements in an extension $\fqm$ of $\fq$.
+There are numerous known results on bounds on the number $n_0$, several of which build on the lower bounds proved in \cite{frandsen2000density} using properties of the function $\Phi_q$ (see also the improvements on these results in \cite{gao1997density}).
+For arbitrary $k$, $0< k < m-1$, neither a general rule for the existence of $k$-normal elements nor a general formula for their number $n_k$, when they exist, is known.

-Huczynska et al. \cite{huczynska2013existence} have used the approach of Frandsen \cite{frandsen2000density} to give a lower bound on the number of $k$-normal elements which holds asymptotically, as well as an upper bound which holds in general.
+Huczynska et al. \cite{huczynska2013existence} have used the approach of Frandsen \cite{frandsen2000density} to give a lower bound on $n_k$ which holds asymptotically, as well as an upper bound which holds in general.
 However, both their upper and lower bounds depend directly on the number of divisors of $x^m-1$ with degree $m-k$, and are thus difficult to calculate.
 Moreover, when $x^m-1$ has no divisor of degree $m-k$, the bounds equal zero, which means that the statement about lower bounds does not yield any existence result.

-In a recent paper, Saygi et al. \cite{saygi2019number} give formulas (in terms of $q$ and $m$) for the number of $k$-normal elements for cases where $m$ is a power of a prime or of the form $2^v\cdot r$ where $r\neq2$ is a prime and $v \geq 1$, using known results on the explicit factorization of cyclotomic polynomials.
+In a recent paper, Saygı et al. \cite{saygi2019number} give formulas (in terms of $q$ and $m$) for $n_k$ for cases where $m$ is a power of a prime or of the form $2^v\cdot r$ where $r\neq2$ is a prime and $v \geq 1$, using known results on the explicit factorization of cyclotomic polynomials.
 In particular, their formulae guarantee existence for certain cases.
 A recent result by Reis \cite[Theorem 5.5]{reis2018existence} provides a sufficient condition on $m$ for which $k$-normal elements exist for every $0\leq k \leq m$.
+Some relevant interesting results on the construction of $k$-normal elements, as well as alternate proofs of existing results, are found in \cite{SOZAYACHAN201894}.